 Java will throw an exception if a thread or other concurrent entity cannot be created.
 For example, the java.lang.OutOfMemoryError exception occurs when the system lacks the resources to create a new thread.
 A try/catch block can be used to ensure that if such an exception is encountered, then threads or other concurrent entities can be gracefully shut down and resources cleanly released.
 It is generally not recommended that any other recovery be attempted.

+In contrast, the submission of a new task to a thread pool is unlikely to raise a resource-related exception.

+A task submission creates a future from which the results of the task can be collected.

-A thread that has visibility to another thread object t can test t.isAlive() to determine if the thread has been created and has not terminated yet.
+A thread that has visibility to another thread object t1 can test t1.isAlive() to determine if the thread has been started and has not terminated yet.
+Similarly, queries are provided to determine the state of futures and tasks respectively.

-Java provides a ThreadGroup class that contains a mechanism for multiple threads to be treated as one object rather than as individual objects (note that adding a thread to a group is a one-at-a-time activity).
-Thus, a single method call can be used to interrupt, suspend, or resume all of the threads within a group.
-However, many of these methods have been deprecated, flawed, or are insecure and thus it is recommended that these deprecated methods be avoided.
+Java provides a ThreadGroup class that contains a mechanism for multiple threads to be treated as a hierarchy of threads rather than as individual threads.
+In this model a single method call apply to the entire hierarchy of threads.
+However, many of these methods have been deprecated as they have been found to be flawed.

-Alternatively, the Java ExecutorService is a framework provided by the JDK that simplifies the execution of tasks in asynchronous mode.
+The Java ExecutorService is a framework provided by the JDK that simplifies the execution of tasks in asynchronous mode.
 The abstraction through the use of the framework relieves the developer from doing direct thread management by separating thread management and creation from the rest of the application.
 It allows the developer to create tasks and allows the framework to decide how, when, and where to execute the task on a thread.
-Effectively, executors execute potentially concurrent code but use the resources of underlying concurrency agents (such as threads) to perform the calculations.
-The underlying concurrency agents are not discarded but are reused for other executor computations.
-This means the user is not concerned with thread creation or termination, although issues related to shared data and synchronization still apply.

 Extensions of the executor framework are the classes FutureTask, Futures, and CompletableFutures, which provide a framework for composing, combining, and executing asynchronous computation steps and handling errors.
 These use the concept of “tasks” that have less overhead than threads, but they can use the threading model to implement them as described above in the executor framework.

-Virtual threads are lightweight threads managed by the JVM.
-Virtual threads require significantly fewer resources, enabling a large number of concurrent tasks to run efficiently and with a high throughput within a single process.
-Virtual threads excel when dealing with tasks that spend most of their time waiting for input/output operations since they can be easily suspended and resumed when needed.
-While great for I/O bound tasks, virtual threads are not designed for long-running CPU intensive operations.
-Because virtual threads are very lightweight, a stack trace might not accurately represent the full execution path of a program, making debugging more complex.
-When dealing with highly asynchronous operations, the interleaved nature of virtual threads can make it harder to debug the flow of execution and identify potential issues.

 6.59.2 Avoidance mechanisms for language users